 Robin owns and operates a laundromat.
 Following an injury, he has only been able to work part time and has been experiencing some financial problems.

-Robin contacted his electricty and gas supplier to request a six-installment payment plan to cover the $2,250 owing on his account and a waiver of late fees.
+Robin contacted his electricity and gas provider to request a six-instalment payment plan to cover the $2,250 owing on his account and a waiver of late fees.
 His requests were declined.
 When he called a second time to discuss the late fees, he was advised his accounts were scheduled for disconnection.
-Robin contacted EWON for assistance.
+Robin contacted us for assistance.

 We spoke to Robin’s retailer, who put his account on hold, agreed to waive the late fees and accepted Robin’s proposed six-part payment over three months.